-As The Sunday Times newspaper releases their annual Rich List this weekend, I have compiled below some of the Drinks Industry Rich List, totalling 40 in total and based in the UK and other locations worldwide…
+It is that time of the year once again when The Sunday Times newspaper reveals their annual Rich List.
+As a result, I have updated below some of the Drinks Industry Rich List, based both in the UK and other locations worldwide…

 Bernard Arnault (LVMH) – worth £30bn

 Bernard Arnault is the CEO of French luxury brands conglomerate LVMH, and still the richest man in the world to have vested interests in the drinks trade with a personal fortune of £30bn.

 The LVMH portfolio includes high-end Champagne brands Dom Perignon, Moët & Chandon, Krug, Veuve Clicquot, as well as Hennessy and Château d’Yquem, in addition to fashion brands including Louis Vuitton, Dior and Fendi.